Mikroservices/Users/README.md

 ## Getting started

-First you need to have [Swift](https://swift.org) installed on your computer and you have to create new database in PostgreSQL server.
+First you need to have [Swift](https://swift.org) installed on your computer.
 Next you should run following commands:

 ```bash